LEARNING LAB: Future Mars Base

 A database of Mars facts drove the web of question and answer pairs, allowing visitors to explore a natural and personal course of inquiry.
 Each entry point to the system was presented in landscape in the form of small animations or objects.

-The 2015 Museum of Future Government Services is a project by the Prime Minister's Office of the UAE directed by Tellart with an international team of top design studios including Specular, SOFTlab, Bompas & Parr, Octo, Idee und Klang, and Future Cities Catapult.
+The 2015 Museum of Future Government Services is a project by the Prime Minister's Office of the UAE directed by Tellart with an international team of top design studios including Scatter, SOFTlab, Bompas & Parr, Octo, Idee und Klang, and Future Cities Catapult.

 The onsite build and installation was done by Tellart in collaboration with Publicis Live, Neumann Miller and Projex.